VanLoo-lab/Arborist/README.md

                         Path to where the MAP SNV-to-cluster labels should be saved.
-  --q_y Q_Y             Path to where the approximate SNV posterior should be saved --q_z Q_Z             Path to where the approximate cell posterior should be saved -v, --verbose         Print verbose output
+  --q_y Q_Y             Path to where the approximate SNV posterior should be saved --q_z Q_Z             Path to where the approximate cell posterior should be saved -j THREADS, --threads THREADS
+                        Number of threads to use
+  -v, --verbose         Print verbose output
 ```